-Phase 1 is planned to be serviced by an internal gravity sanitary sewer system that is to generally follow the local road network, with select servicing easements identified to achieve efficiencies in servicing and grading designs.
+Phase 1 is planned to be serviced by an internal gravity sanitary sewer system that is to generally follow the local road network.
 The wastewater servicing plan can be seen in Figure 4.
-As detailed designs progress, alignment and sizing of local sanitary sewers will be confirmed and additional servicing easements may be required, which may trigger minor amendments to the proposed fabric in the concept plan.
+As detailed designs progress, alignment and sizing of local sanitary sewers will be confirmed and servicing easements added if required, which may trigger minor amendments to the proposed fabric in the concept plan.